Things to do price policies

 Group prices

 Pricing based on group size is currently not supported.
 The price shown on Google should be the price available to book for a single adult.
-Products with minimum group sizes are allowed, but if more than one ticket is required for purchase, the price sent to Google must be the minimum transaction cost for a group of adults.
+Products with minimum group sizes are allowed.
+If more than one ticket is required for purchase, the price sent to Google must be the minimum transaction cost for a group of adults.

 Price violations